Two Verticals that Aren’t Slowing Down in a Stay-at-Home Economy

 As for coupon and deal software, we see value-conscious consumers looking to save in uncertain times via apps and browser plugins that can give peace of mind that they’re finding the biggest discount available while shopping online.
 As consumers change their lifestyle habits in response to COVID-19, this is a software service we believe will be adopted by many consumers as a new norm even after things begin to stabilize.
 Volatile economy or not – who doesn’t want to save money?

 Those Who Are Agile Will Find Opportunity

 The shift to a stay-at-home economy will continue to affect the world even after we begin to come back from the COVID-19 pandemic.
-The marketers that provide essential goods and services in this time of need, and the partners who help distribute these offers to the world, will help build consumer trust for the long-term.
+The marketers that provide essential goods and services in this time of need, and the affiliates who help distribute these offers to the world, will help build consumer trust for the long-term.

 Though this piece only focuses on two top-performing verticals, there are still many others that are showing high-levels of success.
-It will be the marketers and partners who use this time to innovate and expand in these verticals that will emerge stronger from these troubled months.
+It will be the marketers and affiliate partners who use this time to innovate and expand in these verticals that will emerge stronger from these troubled months.
 Read more about these additional vertical opportunities in our Pivoting in a Pandemic white paper here.